nhubbard/konf/README.md

 ## Export/Reload values in config

-Export all values in config as a tree:
+To export all values in the config as a tree, use `config.toTree()`:

 ```kotlin
 val tree = config.toTree()
 ```

-Export all values in config to map in key-value format:
+To export all values in the config to a map in key-value format, use `config.toMap()`:

 ```kotlin
 val map = config.toMap()
 ```

-Export all values in config to hierarchical map:
+To export all values in the config to a hierarchical map, use `config.toHierarchicalMap()`:

 ```kotlin
 val map = config.toHierarchicalMap()
 ```

-Export all values in config to map in flat format:
+To export all values in the config to a map in a flat format, use `config.toFlatMap()`:

 ```kotlin
 val map = config.toFlatMap()
 ```

-Export all values in config to JSON:
+To export all values in the config to JSON, use `config.toJson.toFile(file)`:

 ```kotlin
 val file = createTempFile(suffix = ".json")
 config.toJson.toFile(file)
 ```

-Reload values from JSON:
+To reload the values from JSON, recreate the config:

 ```kotlin
 val newConfig = Config {